RosettaCommons/documentation/rosetta_basics/scoring/BuriedUnsatPenalty.md

 **This code is currently unpublished.
 If you use it, please include Vikram K. Mulligan as a coauthor.**

-<i>Note:  This documentation is for the `buried_unsatisfied_penalty` design-centric score term, which guides design to eliminate buried unsatisfied hydrogen bond donors and acceptors.
+<i>Note:  This documentation is for the `buried_unsatisfied_penalty` design-centric scoreterm, which guides design to eliminate buried unsatisfied hydrogen bond donors and acceptors.
 For information on the BuriedUnsatHbonds filter, which is useful for </i>post-hoc<i> filtering of designs with buried unsatisfied hydrogen bond donors or acceptors, please see [[this page|BuriedUnsatHbondsFilter]].</i>

 [[_TOC_]]